nais/doc/docs/nais-application/ingress.md

 ## Custom timeouts

-In some scenarios is required to have different values for varisous timeouts.
+In some scenarios is required to have different values for various timeouts.
 To allow this we provide parameters that allows this customization:
 * `nginx.ingress.kubernetes.io/proxy-connect-timeout`
 * `nginx.ingress.kubernetes.io/proxy-send-timeout`
 * `nginx.ingress.kubernetes.io/proxy-read-timeout`